Argyle Capital Management Inc. Sells 600 Shares of Public Service Enterprise Group Incorporated (NYSE:PEG)

-Argyle Capital Management Inc. lowered its position in Public Service Enterprise Group Incorporated (NYSE:PEG – Get Rating) by 7.2% during the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 7,700 shares of the utilities provider’s stock after selling 600 shares during the period.
-Argyle Capital Management Inc.’s holdings in Public Service Enterprise Group were worth $539,000 as of its most recent SEC filing.
+Argyle Capital Management Inc. cut its stake in Public Service Enterprise Group Incorporated (NYSE:PEG – Get Rating) by 7.2% in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 7,700 shares of the utilities provider’s stock after selling 600 shares during the quarter.
+Argyle Capital Management Inc.’s holdings in Public Service Enterprise Group were worth $539,000 as of its most recent filing with the Securities & Exchange Commission.

+In other news, CEO Ralph Izzo sold 9,883 shares of the firm’s stock in a transaction on Friday, July 1st.
+The stock was sold at an average price of $64.15, for a total value of $633,994.45.
+Following the completion of the transaction, the chief executive officer now directly owns 447,656 shares of the company’s stock, valued at $28,717,132.40.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Insiders sold 30,249 shares of company stock valued at $2,028,900 over the last ninety days.
+Corporate insiders own 0.55% of the company’s stock.

+Public Service Enterprise Group (NYSE:PEG – Get Rating) last released its earnings results on Tuesday, May 3rd.
+The utilities provider reported $1.33 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.11 by $0.22.
+Public Service Enterprise Group had a positive return on equity of 12.94% and a negative net margin of 14.19%.
+The business had revenue of $2.31 billion during the quarter, compared to the consensus estimate of $2.70 billion.
+During the same period last year, the business posted $1.28 earnings per share.
+The business’s revenue for the quarter was down 19.9% on a year-over-year basis.
+On average, equities analysts predict that Public Service Enterprise Group Incorporated will post 3.48 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Thursday, June 30th.
-Shareholders of record on Thursday, June 9th were paid a dividend of $0.54 per share.
-This represents a $2.16 annualized dividend and a yield of 3.46%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, June 30th.
+Stockholders of record on Thursday, June 9th were issued a $0.54 dividend.
+This represents a $2.16 dividend on an annualized basis and a dividend yield of 3.46%.
 The ex-dividend date of this dividend was Wednesday, June 8th.
-Public Service Enterprise Group’s dividend payout ratio (DPR) is currently -84.05%.
+Public Service Enterprise Group’s payout ratio is currently -84.05%.

-In related news, CEO Ralph Izzo sold 9,883 shares of the business’s stock in a transaction dated Wednesday, June 1st.
-The stock was sold at an average price of $68.10, for a total transaction of $673,032.30.
-Following the transaction, the chief executive officer now owns 457,539 shares in the company, valued at approximately $31,158,405.90.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-In the last quarter, insiders sold 30,249 shares of company stock worth $2,028,900.
-Company insiders own 0.55% of the company’s stock.

-Several analysts have recently commented on the company.
-TheStreet downgraded Public Service Enterprise Group from a “b” rating to a “c” rating in a research note on Monday, June 13th.
-Wells Fargo & Company increased their price objective on Public Service Enterprise Group from $82.00 to $87.00 and gave the stock an “overweight” rating in a research note on Tuesday, April 12th.
-StockNews.com raised Public Service Enterprise Group from a “sell” rating to a “hold” rating in a research report on Monday, May 9th.
+PEG has been the subject of a number of research analyst reports.
+Wells Fargo & Company increased their price target on Public Service Enterprise Group from $82.00 to $87.00 and gave the company an “overweight” rating in a research report on Tuesday, April 12th.
+Morgan Stanley decreased their price target on Public Service Enterprise Group from $83.00 to $82.00 and set an “overweight” rating for the company in a research report on Monday, May 23rd.
+Citigroup initiated coverage on Public Service Enterprise Group in a research report on Tuesday, March 22nd.
+They set a “neutral” rating and a $69.00 price target for the company.
 Credit Suisse Group initiated coverage on Public Service Enterprise Group in a research report on Monday, April 25th.
 They set a “neutral” rating and a $76.00 price target for the company.
-Finally, Citigroup initiated coverage on Public Service Enterprise Group in a research report on Tuesday, March 22nd.
-They set a “neutral” rating and a $69.00 price target for the company.
+Finally, TheStreet downgraded Public Service Enterprise Group from a “b” rating to a “c” rating in a research report on Monday, June 13th.
 Five research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
 Based on data from MarketBeat.com, Public Service Enterprise Group presently has a consensus rating of “Moderate Buy” and an average price target of $73.09.

 Public Service Enterprise Group Incorporated, through its subsidiaries, operates as an energy company primarily in the Northeastern and Mid-Atlantic United States.
 It operates through two segments, PSE&G and PSEG Power.
 The PSE&G segment transmits electricity; distributes electricity and gas to residential, commercial, and industrial customers, as well as invests in solar generation projects, and energy efficiency and related programs; and offers appliance services and repairs.